AdityA-MinZ/SentinalShield/README.md

 # SentinelShield

-SentinelShield is a small web security project that works as a reverse proxy and a basic Web Application Firewall (WAF).
+SentinelShield is a small web security project I built for a college assignment.
+It sits in front of a website and checks every request before letting it through.
+It is basically a basic Web Application Firewall (WAF) and a reverse proxy in one.

-I made this project to understand how web requests can be checked before they reach an application.
-For the demo, I used OWASP Juice Shop as the application behind the proxy.
+I used OWASP Juice Shop as the website behind it, because Juice Shop is a deliberately insecure app that is made for testing security tools.

 ## What it does

-SentinelShield checks incoming HTTP requests and can:
+SentinelShield looks at each incoming request and:

-- Detect common suspicious requests.
+- Detects suspicious requests (things that look like attacks).
-- Block requests that match security rules.
+- Blocks requests that match a security rule.
-- Allow normal requests to pass to the application.
+- Lets normal requests pass through to the app.
-- Apply rate limiting to repeated requests.
+- Slows down users who send too many requests (rate limiting).
-- Record request and security events in JSON logs.
+- Writes every request and security event to a JSON log.
-- Show useful information such as the request IP, category, rule ID, status code, and time.
+- Shows useful details like the IP address, attack type, rule ID, status code, and time.

-The current rules cover examples of:
+The rules it comes with cover examples of:

 - SQL injection
 - Cross-site scripting (XSS)
-- Local file inclusion and path traversal
+- Local file inclusion (LFI) and path traversal
 - Server-side request forgery (SSRF)
 - Command injection
 - Suspicious file uploads

-This is mainly an educational project and should not be treated as a production WAF without more testing.
+This is an educational project, not a production WAF.
+It should not be used to protect a real website without a lot more testing.

-## Basic architecture
+## How it works

 ```text
 Browser or curl